menu

 Cable real estate is some of the most expensive in Wisconsin, although Cable house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Cable is generally considered to be a blue-collar town.
-55.05% of the Cable workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cable is a blue-collar town, with 55.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cable is a town of transportation and shipping workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Cable who work in management occupations (12.84%), maintenance occupations (10.09%), and sales jobs (9.17%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cable is worth considering.